Reasonote/reasonote/libs/graph-srs/src/graph-srs-v1.md

   timestamp: number;
   score: number;
   evaluationType: string;
-  evaluationDifficulty: number;
   stability?: number;
   retrievability?: number;

+  // Legacy field (kept for backward compatibility) evaluationDifficulty?: number;

-  // New field
-  taxonomyLevels: string[]; // Which levels this evaluation targets }
+  // New field with more expressive power taxonomyLevels?: Record<string, number>; // Maps levels to effectiveness multipliers }
 ```

+When processing evaluation records, if `taxonomyLevels` is missing, the system will:
+1. Use the default multipliers for the specified `evaluationType`
+2. If no default exists, fall back to using `evaluationDifficulty` to generate a simple level mapping

 ### 7.3 Enhanced Node Structure